Inseparable local uniformization: Inseparable local uniformization

-Since $D_{\ok/k}=D-1$, the induction assumption applies to the scheme $Y$ and the valued $\ok$-fields $\om_i$.
-So, there exists an affine refinement, which without loss of generality can be denoted $Y_\alp\to Y$, and finite purely inseparable extensions of valued fields $l/k$ and $\oll/l\ok$ such that for each $i$ the center of the valued field $\oll\om_i$ on $\Nr_{\oll\om_i}(Y_\alp)$ is $l$-smooth.
-Refining $Y$ we can assume that $Y=Y_\alp$, since we have already seen that such operation preserves everything in the construction of diagram \ref{diag3} (smooth-equivalence is preserved because $\oeta$-normalized base changes preserve smoothness by Lemma \ref{smetlem}(iv)).
-Next, we extend $\ok$ as follows: replace $\ok$, $\om_i$, $K$, $\oK_i$ with $\oll$, $\oll\om_i$, $\oll K$, $\oll K_i$, respectively; replace $Y$, $Y_i$, $X$, $X_i$ with their normalizations in these fields, respectively; and update $x_i$ and $y_i$, accordingly.
-Then (the new) $y_i$ is $l$-smooth by the construction and $x_i$ is still smooth-equivalent to $y_i$ by Lemma \ref{easysmlem} (we can take $Y$ for the base scheme $S$ in the Lemma).
-Thus, we achieve that the center of each $K_i$ on $X_i$ is $l$-smooth, and the Theorem is proved.
-(Note that the "last $K_i$" is of the form $LK_i$ for a purely inseparable extension $L/K$ accumulated in the process of proof, and similarly for the "last $X$", which accumulated refinements of the original $X$ and extensions of $K$.) \end{proof}
+Refining $Y$ we can assume that $Y=Y_\alp$ because we have already seen that such operation preserves everything in the construction of diagram (\ref{diag3}) (smooth-equivalence is preserved because $\oeta$-normalized base changes preserve smoothness by Lemma \ref{smetlem}(iv)).
+Next, we extend $\ok$ as follows: replace $\ok$, $\om_i$, $K$, $K_i$ with $\oll$, $\oll\om_i$, $\oll K$, $\oll K_i$, respectively; replace $Y$, $Y_i$, $X$, $X_i$ with their normalizations in these fields, respectively, and update $x_i$ and $y_i$, accordingly.
+Also, let $E_i\subset Y_i$ and $D_i\subset X_i$ be the preimages of $E$.
+Then (the new) $y_i$'s are log smooth and $y_1$ is smooth over $l$ by the construction, and $x_i$ are still smooth-equivalent to $y_i$ by Lemma \ref{easysmlem} (we can take $Y$ for the base scheme $S$ in the lemma).
+In particular, $x_1$ is $l$-smooth, and, replacing $l$ with a purely inseparable extension, we can also arrange that $x_1$ is a simple $l$-smooth point.
+(Note that the "last $K_i$" is of the form $LK_i$ for a purely inseparable extension $L/K$ accumulated in the process of proof, and similarly for the "last $X$", which accumulated refinements of the original $X$ and extensions of $K$.)